 Parents/carers should contact the school on the first day of their child's absence.
-When parents/carers notify us of their child's absence it is important that they provide us with details of the reason for their absence.
+When parents/carers notify us of their child's absence it is important that they provide us with full details of the reason for their absence.
+Please avoid using phrases such as "poorly" or "sick".